Service

 Why Choose Us

-Why Hamilton trusts us with car battery services
+Why Hamilton trusts us with car & hybrid battery services

 We test the battery and the charging system on calibrated equipment before quoting.
 A new battery in a car with a charging fault just fails again.